Contact: Mireia Figueras Alsius

 As global temperatures are increasing so are the negative health impacts and the Mediterranean region already faces specific threats from climate change (e.g. extreme heat waves and rising sea levels), but also has many opportunities to prevent or reduce emissions (e.g. solar energy and energy efficient cooling).
 This project aims to address these opportunities and challenges and to facilitate the transition to low-carbon healthcare by working with hospitals in the Mediterranean region.

-The toolkit will be presented alongside case studies from the participating hospitals at the 2021 European Healthcare Climate Summit, hosted in the Mediterranean region.
+The toolkit will be presented alongside case studies from the participating hospitals at the 2021 European Healthcare Climate Summit, which will be hosted virtually.
 Policy recommendations will also be developed in consultation with a broad range of relevant expert stakeholders from both within and outside of the Mediterranean healthcare sector.
 These policy recommendations will help to identify the legislative changes necessary to accelerate the transition to a low-carbon healthcare in the region.

 - Departament de Salut Xàtiva - Ontinyent, Spain